JanakiRaman5252/ecommerce/README.md

 🛒 Full Stack E-Commerce (React + Django)

 This is a full-stack e-commerce project built with Django REST Framework (backend) and React (frontend).
-It includes authentication (JWT), product management, cart, checkout, orders, wishlist, and admin functionality.
+It includes authentication (JWT), product management, cart, checkout, orders, and admin functionality.

 🚀 Features